 Legal practitioners seeking alternatives to securitisation should look into national laws, which tend to provide for jurisdiction-specific alternatives.

 An issue of utmost importance in securitisation transactions is preserving “tax neutrality”.
 This means ensuring, to the extent feasible, that the parties involved in the securitisation processes will not incur additional tax liabilities that could raise the tax cost of the transaction.
-Achieving tax neutrality is also an essential element for the favourable rating of the issued securities by the credit rating agencies (see 4.5 Activities of Rating Agencies).
-To this end, credit rating agencies typically require an indemnity from the originator to cover unforeseen tax charges that may arise for the issuing SSPE.
+Achieving tax neutrality is also an essential element for the favourable rating of the issued securities by the CRAs (see 4.5 Activities of Rating Agencies).
+To this end, CRAs typically require an indemnity from the originator to cover unforeseen tax charges that may arise for the issuing SSPE.

-The domestic legislation of certain EU Member States may impose certain tax liabilities on the transfer of assets and the execution of payments by the originator, the SSPE and the investors.
-Additionally, with regard to cross-border securitisation transactions, tax treaties are also taken into consideration for the tax determination.
-In general, the tax considerations that are mostly encountered in securitisation transactions are the following:
+The domestic legislation of certain EU member states may impose certain tax liabilities on the transfer of assets and the execution of payments by the originator, the SSPE and the investors.
+With regard to cross-border securitisation transactions, tax treaties are also taken into consideration for the tax determination.
+In general, the tax considerations that are mostly encountered in securitisation transactions are the following.

 The avoidance of any additional tax liabilities that parties in securitisation transactions may incur is contingent on the initial structuring of the transaction, the selection of a favourable tax jurisdiction for the incorporation of the SSPE, and close co-operation with the local tax authorities for the obtainment of necessary tax clearances for the execution of the deal.